-289. Miller Field to South Beach (Station 158+00 to Station 268+00): This 11,000 foot long stretch incorporates a 2.4 mile long, 38-ft wide pile supported promenade to replace the 1.0 mile long 38-ft wide at-grade paved and 1.4 mile long 40-ft wide pile supported promenade of the FDR Boardwalk and esplanade that currently extends between Fort Wadsworth and Miller Field (Figure 32).
-A new designed pile supported boardwalk integrated into the buried seawall will have a deck elevation of 22.5 ft NGVD.
+288. Miller Field to South Beach (Station 158+00 to Station 268+00): This 11,000 foot long stretch includes a similar seawall structure and incorporates a 2.4 mile long, 38-ft wide pile supported promenade to replace the 1.0 mile long 38-ft wide at-grade paved and 1.4 mile long 40-ft wide pile supported promenade of the FDR Boardwalk and esplanade that currently extends between Fort Wadsworth and Miller Field (Figure 33) as a functional replacement of the existing boardwalk and esplanade.
+A new designed pile supported boardwalk integrated into the buried seawall will have a deck elevation of +22.5 ft NGVD29.
 The specific deck surface finishes of the boardwalk will be developed in collaboration with NYC DPR, consistent with the principle of "providing a functional equivalent facility", as described in the Real Estate Plan Appendix.
 A minimum 3 foot sand cover and native beach vegetation will be placed on seaward facing slope only.
+Figure 34 and Figure 35 show a rendering of the NED Plan, looking north.

-Figure 32 - Boardwalk Typical Section (Reach A-4)
+Figure 33 - Boardwalk Typical Section (Reach A-4)